abstracta/jmeter-java-dsl/CONTRIBUITING.md

 ### I want to add support for a new protocol (e.g.: HTTP2) or feature provided by a JMeter plugin.
 How should I proceed?

+First, you will need to add an optional dependency to the [pom.xml](/pom.xml) to include the plugin and libraries required to support the new functionality.

-In general, you would create a new package (e.g.: us.abstracta.jmeter.javadsl.http2) containing a new class (e.g.: Http2JMeterDsl) that provides factory methods for the test elements of the protocol or plugin.
+After that, you need to create a new package (e.g.: us.abstracta.jmeter.javadsl.http2) containing a new class (e.g.: Http2JMeterDsl) that provides factory methods for the test elements of the protocol or plugin.

-Additionally, you would need to create new [DslTestElement] classes to implement the logic for each of the new test elements (e.g. Http2Sampler).
+Additionally, you need to create new [DslTestElement] classes to implement the logic for each of the new test elements (e.g. Http2Sampler).
 Check [Core classes section] and following item for some guidelines.

-Add proper tests and some documentation so users know about the new features!
+Remember adding proper tests and some documentation so users know about the new features!

 ### I want to add a new JMeter standard (sampler, listener, pre/post processor, assertion, etc) test element.
 What should I do?

-When adding a new test element, a new [DslTestElement] class would be required to handle the specific attributes and construction of the JMeter test element and a new factory method in [JmeterDsl] would need to be added to instantiate this class.
+When adding a new test element, a new [DslTestElement] class is required to handle the specific attributes and construction of the JMeter test element and a new factory method in [JmeterDsl] needs to be added to instantiate this class.

 In general, check existing classes extending [DslTestElement] and factory methods of [JmeterDsl] looking for any similarities with required test element, and take examples from them.